Please note, for safety reasons, we do not accept requests for repeat prescriptions by telephone

 You can obtain repeat prescriptions in the following ways:

 Online if you have online access please click the link at the top of this website.
 The easiest and fastest way to request - and also see when it has been accepted.

 By returning the tear-off slip to the surgery.

 By dropping it in at one of the pharmacies that deliver and collect from the surgery (ask a receptionist for details).

-By email please send requests to firstname.lastname@example.org and please include your name, date of birth and where you would like the prescription sent.
+By email to firstname.lastname@example.org.
+Please include your name, date of birth, the name of the medication and where you would like the prescription sent.

 By posting the slip to your relevant branch surgery.

 Call your pharmacy and ask them to send us a request.